Milkha Singh: International career

 At the 1962 Asian Games, held in Jakarta, Singh won gold in the 400 m and in the 4 × 400 m relay.
 He attended the 1964 Olympic Games in Tokyo, where he was entered to compete in the 400 m, the 4 × 100 m relay and the 4 × 400 m relay.
 He did not take part in either the 400 m or the 4 × 100 m relay (Note: The Indian 4 × 100 m relay competitors at the 1964 Olympic Games were Anthony Coutinho, Makhan Singh, Kenneth Powell and Rajasekaran Pichaya in both the heats and semi-final, where they were eliminated from the competition.) and the Indian team of Milkha Singh, Makhan Singh, Amrit Pal and Ajmer Singh were eliminated when they finished fourth in the heat stages of the 4 × 400 m.

 There have been claims that Singh won 77 of his 80 races, but these are spurious.
 The number of races in which he participated is not verified, nor is the number of victories, but he lost a 400 m race at the 1964 National Games in Calcutta to Makhan Singh and he did not finish first in any of his four races at the 1960 Olympic Games or the aforementioned qualification races at the 1956 Olympics.

-Singh's time in the 1960 Olympics 400 m final, which was run on a cinder track, set a national record that stood until 1998 when Paramjit Singh exceeded it on a synthetic track and with fully automatic timing that recorded 45.70 seconds.
+Singh's time in the 1960 Summer Olympics 400 m final, which was run on a cinder track, set a national record that stood until 1998 when Paramjit Singh exceeded it on a synthetic track and with fully automatic timing that recorded 45.70 seconds.
 Although Singh's Olympic result of 45.6 seconds had been hand-timed, an electronic system at those Games had determined his record to be 45.73.